 Often times a depressed cat goes unnoticed until the depression is so severe, the cat becomes physically destructive to themselves.
 When identifying signs of feline depression, you have to be aware of your cat’s normal daily behaviors.
 Once you are aware of that you can better understand your cat and what they may be feeling inside.
 Here are the most common signs of feline depression.

 If your cat isn’t a territorial or aggressive sprayer and this habit starts suddenly, it is a red flag for feline depression.
 Peeing outside of the box is also another thing to keep an eye out for.
 It doesn’t always have to be spraying but rather replacing urinary habits in other areas of the house.
 This can take place on towels and clothes, blankets, beds, corners, doors, sofas, and so on.
-When a cat, especially females, start peeing on soft surfaces (like plush rugs) this is also a sign of a urinary tract infection.
+When a cat, especially a female, starts peeing on soft surfaces (like plush rugs) this is also a sign of a urinary tract infection.
 Be sure to rule that out as well with a visit to the vet.

 Just like in humans, cats who are depressed can lose their appetite.
 This typically happens slowly not suddenly.
 When a sudden lack of appetite happens, it is more than likely due to a serious medical condition and your cat should be seen by a vet ASAP.
 To rule out depression weight loss, keep an eye on your cat’s eating habits.
 Offer them their favorite food/treats.
 If they take that no problem, look into changing their food to something they will enjoy better.
 Some cats are very picky eaters.